Information on this topic:

 Laguna Woods Village will hold a year-long 50th birthday party in 2014.

-As we approach this Golden Anniversary, Village clubs and area realtors are invited to include the official Laguna Woods Village 50th Anniversary logo on their marketing and informational materials.
+On this Golden Anniversary, Village clubs and area realtors are invited to include the official Laguna Woods Village 50th Anniversary logo on their marketing and informational materials.

 This logo is available via the Laguna Woods Village Governmental and Public Affairs office.
 Village leaders encourage local businesses and clubs to act today.